JulioPDX/learning_labs/labs/ospf_tshoot/arista/README.md

 ### Issue 6

-At this point R14 should have reachability to the `13.13.13.0` network.
 It looks like R8 and R9 cannot reach the `13.13.13.0` network.
 This one might be a tough one!

 <details close>
 <summary>Solution</summary>